ZibiH/README.md/README.md

 - Parcel
 - ESLint
 - Chrome DevTools
+- Angular Material
+- SCSS
 ---
 #### Tech's and tools to learn in the near future:
+- enhancing the knowledge of Angular (NgRx, unit testing)
+- Express.js
 - React and Redux
 - Next.js
-- Express.js
 - PHP (maybe 😏)
-- PWA
-- Webstorm
 - Figma

 ### Cheers! 👨‍🦲 🤝